 The City of Lights—or of Love, depending on who you ask—is hands down the most classic of all honeymoon destinations.
 Paris, France, has a reputation for being where countless love stories started, and it’s also where many move to the next level with an engagement.
 So it’s only natural that it should be where couples retreat after saying “I do.”
 A Parisian honeymoon, after all, never goes out of style.

-As anyone who’s been to Paris knows there’s really no bad time to go.
-Sure, it’s cold in the winter, but that only gives you more excuse to cuddle up tight when you sit beside the Seine with a baguette and a bottle of wine, or more reasons to hold hands as you stroll under the Arc de Triomphe, to Notre Dame or around the Latin Quarter or Le Marais.
+As anyone who’s been to Paris knows, there’s really no bad time to go.
+Sure, it’s cold in the winter, but that only gives you more excuse to cuddle up with your honey while you sit beside the Seine with a baguette and a bottle of wine and more reason to hold hands as you stroll under the Arc de Triomphe, to Notre Dame, or around the Latin Quarter or Le Marais.
 The summer is perfect for picnics and taking advantage of the sunshine, like at the pool of the iconic Hotel Molitor.
 Of course, there’s also the shopping so good it could actually make you drop—and you should probably find an opportunity to play petanque, too.

-While it might be hard for some to let go and just see where your stay takes you, the best things in Paris just seem to pop out of nowhere, and for that reason it’s a place where no itinerary is sometimes the best itinerary.
-It’s the kind of place you want to get lost, especially when exploring farther flung arrondissement (neighborhoods).
+While it might be hard for some to let go and just see where your stay takes you, the best things in Paris just seem to pop out of nowhere, and for that reason, it’s a place where no itinerary is sometimes the best itinerary.
+It’s the kind of place you want to get lost, especially when exploring farther-flung arrondissements (neighborhoods).
 Climb to the Montparnasse Tower for sunset and summit the Eiffel Tower when the mood strikes.
-Of course, certain things might be worth taking a look at beforehand, like museum opening hours if you are dying to spot Mona Lisa inside the Louvre, check out the Musée de l’Orangerie’s expansive Monet water lilies or gaze at Van Gogh’s Starry Night.
-It’s also worth making a plan when it comes to dining, especially if your eyes—or stomachs—are set on forefathers of romantic French dining like Epicure, Le Cinq and Le Jules Verne.
+Of course, certain things might be worth taking a look at beforehand, like museum opening hours if you are dying to spot Mona Lisa inside the Louvre, check out the Musée de l’Orangerie’s expansive Monet water lilies, or gaze at Van Gogh’s Starry Night.
+It’s also worth making a plan when it comes to dining, especially if your eyes—or stomachs—are set on forefathers of romantic French dining like Epicure, Le Cinq, and Le Jules Verne.